RetroDECK/ES-DE/THEMES-DEV.md

     - `playcount` - How many times the game has been played.
     - `controller` - The controller for the game.
 Will be blank if none has been selected.
     - `altemulator` - The alternative emulator for the game.
 Will be blank if none has been selected.
+* `gameselector` - type: STRING
+    - If more than one gameselector elements have been defined, this property makes it possible to state which one to use.
+If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
+If only a single gameselector has been defined, this property is ignored.
+The value of this property must match the `name` attribute value of the gameselector element.
+This property is only needed for the `system` view and only if the `metadata` property is utilized.
 * `container` - type: BOOLEAN
     - Whether the text should be placed inside a scrollable container.
 Only available for the `gamelist` view.
 * `containerScrollSpeed` - type: FLOAT